dylanMPP/DivideAndConquer/doc/TestsDesign.md

 ### Expected Results

-We expect all assertions to pass successfully, indicating that the `mergeSort(...)` function is returning the input lists sorted in ascending order.
+We expect all assertions to pass successfully, indicating that the `mergeSort(...)` function is returning the input lists merged.

 ----

-## - **Randomized Quick Sort**
+## - **Merge:**

 ### Function
-We are going to use the `quickSort(list: List[Int], firstPos: Int, lastPos: Int)` function in these tests.
+We are going to use the `merge(left_list: List[Int], right_list: List[Int], countInv: Int)` function in these tests.

 ### Objective

-The objective of this test design is to validate the functionality of the `quickSort()` function on different types of lists.
+The objective of this test design is to validate the functionality of the `merge(...)` function on different types of lists.

 ### Test Plan

-Six lists with different characteristics will be used to evaluate the `quickSort()` function:
+Three lists with different characteristics will be used to evaluate the `merge(...)` function:

-1. `normalList`: List with non-repeated values and no specific order.
+1. `normalList (left, right)`: List with non-repeated values and no specific order.
-2. `repeatedList`: List with repeated values and no specific order.
+2. `repeatedList (left, right)`: List with repeated values and no specific order.
-3. `allRepeatedList`: List with repeated values and all equal.
+3. `allRepeatedList (left, right)`: List with repeated values and all equal.
-4. `sortedList`: List with values ordered in ascending order.
-5. `voidList`: Empty list.
-6. `number3wayRepeatedList`: List with repeated values that occur three times at the start, at the center and at the end.

-For each list, an assertion will be made to validate that the `quickSort()` function returns the list sorted in ascending order.
+For each list, an assertion will be made to validate that the `mergeSort(...)` function returns the list sorted in ascending order.

 ### Test Cases